 According to the local community, the cave’s tunnel connects to the mouth of the Raja Cave in the Besakih Temple Complex, which is about 30 kilometres away.
 In 1917 the tunnel collapsed due to a big earthquake!

-If you see beautiful images on social media of a gorgeous temple gate with a volcano in the background, you can be sure that it’s Lempuyang Temple.
+If you see beautiful images on social media of a gorgeous temple gate with a volcano in the background, you can be sure that it’s Lempuyang Temple, also known as the gates of heaven.

 Lempuyang Temple, locally called Pura Lempuyang Luhur, is one of Bali’s oldest and most respected temples.
 You have to go through steep stairs of more than 1,700 steps to reach the Luhur temple.

 But once you reach the Lempuyang temple, you will forget all about how tired you are.
-You will be amazed by the scenery around you and see why it is the backdrop for so many social media pictures.
+You will be amazed by the scenery around you and see why it is the backdrop for so many social media pictures, making it one of the most beautiful temples in Bali.
 It truly is stunning!

 For those who would rather not climb the thousands of steps, you can still enjoy the beautiful scenery at the Great Penataran Pura at the foot of the mountain.